kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 	- data = information + error

-.. _LVM-preprocessing:
+.. _LVM_preprocessing:

 Preprocessing the data before building a model
 ==================================================

-There are 3 major steps to building a PCA model for engineering applications:
+The previous sections of this chapter considered the interpretation of a PCA latent variable model.
+From this section onwards we return to filling important gaps in our knowledge:

 	#.
 Preprocessing the data
 	#.
-Building the latent variable model
+Building the latent variable model in the :ref:`algorithms section <LVM-algorithms-for-PCA>`
-	#.
-Testing the model, including testing for the number of components to use
+	#.	:ref:`Testing the model <LVM_testing_PCA_models>`, including testing for the number of components to use

 There are a number of possibilities for data preprocessing.
 We mainly discuss centering and scaling in this section, but outline a few other tools first.
 These steps are usually univariate, i.e. they are applied separately to each column in the raw data matrix |Xraw|.
 We call the matrix of preprocessed data |X|, this is the matrix that is then presented to the algorithm to build the PCA model.
 PCA algorithms seldom work on the raw data.